The Canning Stock Route

 James Canning, surveyor, historian and great-nephew of Alfred Canning.

-Violent interchanges between Europeans and Aborigines went on for some time.
-This was one of the reasons why the Stock Route never became the busy thoroughfare it was designed to be.
+One of the reasons why the Stock Route never became a busy thoroughfare was that the violent interchanges between Europeans and Aborigines went on for some time.
 Drovers were fearful of attacks from Aborigines, and by the mid 1920s many of the wells had deteriorated so badly that it was not possible to safely complete a trip.

 Often, wells were put out of use by local people who were furious when the new wells ruined the traditional springs that had sustained their communities for generations.
-As getting water out of a well required a great deal of strength (three men or a camel), many were injured or died while trying to access water; after falling in and drowning or breaking bones on pulleys.
+Many Aboriginal people were injured or died while trying to access water; after falling in and drowning or breaking bones on pulleys.
 Buckets were cut off or timber was set on fire in reprisal.

 Axel Poignant (1906-1986).
 Portrait of a teamster, Canning Stock Route, Western Australia, 1942.
 Image courtesy of the National Library of Australia: vn4404065.

-Between 1911 and 1931, only eight mobs of cattle had used the route.
-In 1930 after other attempts had failed, Canning, who was then 70 years old, was asked to return to the Route to supervise refurbishment of the wells.
+In 1930 after other attempts had failed, Canning, who was then 70 years old, was asked to return to the stock route to supervise refurbishment of the wells.
 Despite his age, he managed the project with his usual precision and efficiency, completing refurbishment on all the wells in 16 months.

-Yet, markets were changing, and more cattle were being sent south by ship instead of overland.
-Despite Canning's refurbishments, and more in the early 1940s, only 20 more mobs of cattle were driven down the route.
+In any event, by the 1950s, markets and technologies were changing, and more cattle were being sent south by ship instead of overland.
+Despite Canning's refurbishments, and more in the early 1940s, only 20 more mobs of cattle were driven down the route in the last twenty seven years.
 The last droving run was completed in 1959.